jaysoo/jaysoo.ca/_posts/2014-01-27-gruntjs-vs-gulpjs.md

 - [Gulp, Grunt, Whatever](http://blog.ponyfoo.com/2014/01/09/gulp-grunt-whatever)
 - [And just like that Grunt and RequireJS are out, it's all about Gulp and Browserify now](http://www.100percentjs.com/just-like-grunt-gulp-browserify-now/)
 - [Speedtesting gulp.js and Grunt](http://labs.tmw.co.uk/2014/01/speedtesting-gulp-and-grunt/)

+<small class="muted">*Edit #1 on 2014/01/28: I added timing numbers for comparison, although it's not my real
+focus of this post.*</small>

+<small class="muted">*Edit #2 on 2014/01/30: A reader pointed out that `grunt-sass` would be a better comparison than `grunt-contrib-compass`,
+  because the former uses node-sass, which is what `gulp-sass` uses.
+I've updated the timing numbers to reflect this change.*</small>